Military Sealift Command Takes Delivery of Newest Fleet Replenishment Oiler USNS Lucy Stone (T-AO 209)

 |0

-This work, Military Sealift Command Takes Delivery of Newest Fleet Replenishment Oiler USNS Lucy Stone (T-AO 209), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Sealift Command Takes Delivery of Newest Fleet Replenishment Oiler USNS Lucy Stone (T-AO 209), by Sarah Cannon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Military Sealift Command Takes Delivery of Newest Fleet Replenishment Oiler USNS Lucy Stone (T-AO 209)